hobhob

 How hob's settings are organized, the highlights of each category, and per-project overrides.

-Many fields are hidden until you turn on Advanced mode (a toggle in Settings).
+Many fields are hidden until you turn on Settings → General → Advanced mode.
 If you can't find a setting mentioned here, enable Advanced mode first.

 Appearance

-- Files & icons — file icon style and caret shape.
+• Files & icons — file icon style, hidden-file visibility, and code autosave.

 Workspace